Stiff-person syndrome often occurs in people with type 1 diabetes, certain autoimmune disorders, or certain kinds of

 The diagnosis of stiff-person syndrome is suggested by symptoms.
 Tests are done to help confirm the diagnosis.
 They include electromyography Electromyography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more and blood tests to detect the antibodies that are present in many people with stiff-person syndrome.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more and blood tests to detect the antibodies that are present in many people with stiff-person syndrome.

 Treatment of stiff-person syndrome focuses on relieving symptoms.
 The sedative diazepam can consistently relieve the muscle stiffness.
 If diazepam is ineffective, other drugs, such as baclofen (a muscle relaxant), may be tried.

 Immune globulin (a solution containing many different antibodies collected from a group of donors), given by vein (intravenously), may help relieve symptoms for up to a year.

 If immune globulin does not help, rituximab (a drug that modifies the immune system's activity) or plasma exchange Plateletpheresis (platelet donation) In addition to normal blood donation and transfusion, special procedures are sometimes used.
 In plateletpheresis, a donor gives only platelets rather than whole blood.
 Whole blood is drawn from... read more , which involves filtering toxic substances (including the abnormal antibodies) from the blood, is sometimes tried.